iwasherefirst2/laravel-multimail/README.md

         ->send(new OrderShipped($order));
 ```

-You don't need to specify the "from" email in the Mailable.
+The "from" does not need to be specified in the Mailable.
+If you do specify an "from" name in the Mailable, it will
+overwrite the MultiMail setting.

+### Summary

-Thus, I can only think of three cases where the current package could be useful for you:
+The following three cases are situations where the package may be beneficial to you:

 - You need support to send mails from multiple accounts for a Laravel 5 or 6 application.
-Then please follow manual for [Multimail 1.3.7](https://github.com/iwasherefirst2/laravel-multimail/tree/1.3.7)
-- You want to send mails from mailaccouns that are stored in a database
+- You want to send mails from mail accounts that are stored in a database
-- You don't want to define the "from" email in the Mailable
+- You don't want to define the "from" email in the Mailable and the "driver" on the facade separately.

 ## Requirements